Acupuncture for Back Pain

 “Our new data provides a significant step forward in treating chronic pain and managing depression” Professor MacPherson

-‘If you offer acupuncture to someone with back pain on average it is expected you are likely to benefit, not just in the short term but particularly in the longer-term of 12 and especially 24 months,’ he said in an interview.
+“If you offer acupuncture to someone with back pain, on average, they are likely to experience sustained benefits—not just in the short term but particularly over the long term, up to 24 months,” said MacPherson.

-By 24 months the difference between the two groups increased.
+By 24 months, the gap between the two groups had widened, with the acupuncture group showing greater improvement.